Contents

 Downloads:

 There are two differences between the files.
-The file sizes are significantly different, and the original files do not look significantly different.
-The compressed raw file is less than 1/3rd of the size of the uncompressed file, and the lossless compressed is under 1/2 the size, and there is next to no difference between the pictures produced.
+The file sizes differ significantly, but the original files do not appear to differ.
+The compressed raw file is less than 1/3rd of the size of the uncompressed file, and the lossless compressed file is under 1/2 the size, and there is next to no difference between the pictures produced.

 Once I applied the adjustments in ACR, the differences remained as insignificant as the originals, which is no surprise.
-The test wasn’t to see if I could replicate a file I preferred; it was to see if there was a difference between the files, which there is: size and minor differences in the pictures.
-I have zero preference between the output shots because the differences are so minor, but I have no doubt it would be possible to match the one you had a preference for.
+The test wasn’t to see if I could replicate a file I preferred; it was to see if there was a difference between the files, which there is: a size difference and minor differences in the images.
+I have no preference between the output shots because the differences are so minor, but I have no doubt it would be possible to match the one you preferred.

 2 Reasons to Shoot Compressed Raw

 Raw is intertwined with our human needs.
 We have this insatiable appetite for preservation.
-We don’t like to get rid of stuff, and we appreciate the thought of preserving everything we can in the best way we can, even though it may have no practical benefit.
+We don’t like to get rid of things, and we appreciate the idea of preserving everything we can, even if it has no practical benefit.
 So, is it time you considered shooting compressed raw?
 Here are two reasons you might want to.

 1 | The Perfect Blend of JPEG and Raw

 I never used to shoot raw until I started to take travel photography seriously.
-I found that shooting raw never offered sufficient benefits over JPEG for the amount of content I was creating in my own time, which wasn’t much.
+I found that shooting raw never offered sufficient benefits over JPEG for the amount of content I was creating on my own, which wasn’t much.
 JPEG was adequate for my needs.
-And it still would be if I wasn’t shooting tons more imagery.
-Shooting in a raw format is about something other than quality or detail or how much I can edit a file (because there isn’t much difference, believe it or not).
+And it still would be if I weren’t shooting tons more imagery.
+Shooting in a raw format is about more than quality or detail, or how much I can edit a file (because there isn’t much difference, believe it or not).
 It’s far more straightforward than that.

-When I started to shoot a lot more travel photography for this blog, I wanted to match colour temperatures and whatnot for several pictures, which is where the raw files came in handy.
-That’s because it’s possible to match kelvin values in the edit, whereas you can’t match these values with the JPEG files.
+When I started shooting a lot more travel photography for this blog, I wanted to match colour temperatures and other settings across several pictures, which is where the raw files came in handy.
+That’s because it’s possible to match Kelvin values in the edit, whereas you can’t match them in the JPEG files.
 But apart from that, a JPEG file met my needs; they are still highly editable, despite what people tell you.
 Go and test it for yourself and find out.
-You’ll see a JPEG file can perform well.
+You’ll see that a JPEG file can perform well.

 Anyway, fast forward to the X-T5, and I found the raw files are insanely big – upwards of 80 MB for an average file.
-The files are enormous and take up too much space on my Mac and in my online storage for my liking.
+The files are enormous and take up too much space on my Mac and in my online storage, which I prefer not to have.
 Then there appeared to be a better solution – shooting compressed raw.
-It gives me all the flexibility of a raw file at less than half of the file size.
+It gives me all the flexibility of a raw file while keeping the file size to less than half.
 Perfect, right?
 Do they have a third of the detail?
 No, of course not.

 The compressed raw files offer the perfect balance between JPEG and raw files – they are small, like JPEGS, but provide the extra flexibility to adjust the things I’m interested in to match files, such as white balance.
 JPEGs are overlooked and underrated, and in many cases, they are excellent.
-For me, they lack one crucial factor, which is control of the white balance, but more importantly, being able to match it between frames if I’ve shot in auto white balance (which I almost always do).
+For me, they lack one crucial factor: control over white balance, and, more importantly, the ability to match it between frames when I’ve shot in auto white balance (which I almost always do).
 I don’t particularly care that JPEGs don’t contain as many colours as raw files because, for the most part, they have enough.

 This is where compressed raw files come in – they offer better file sizes, which I’ll talk about next, but offer the flexibility to adjust certain things better and have a greater bit depth if that’s something you’re concerned about.